 - Cheese and yogurt are easy, portable snacks that supply calcium and other vitamins and minerals for strong teeth.

-- If you drink juice, use a straw to minimize contact with your teeth.
+- When you drink juice, use a straw to minimize contact with your teeth.

 - Rinse your mouth with water or brush your teeth with fluoride toothpaste immediately after finishing your snack.